 In an in-universe example, in "Party Of One" Pinkie Pie goes a little crazy when she believes her friends don't attend her parties anymore.
 So she makes new friends... out of a pile of rocks, a dust bunny, a bucket of turnips and a sack of flour.
 And then starts arguing with them.
 They argue back (she's voicing them, of course.)

 Michelle Creber provides both the voice for Apple Bloom and the singing voice for Sweetie Belle (another actress provides Sweetie Belle's speaking voice).
 This falls into this trope due to songs like "Perfect Stallion", in which both Apple Bloom & Sweetie Belle sing.

-Averted as of Season 4, where Claire Corlett has taken over Sweetie Belle's singing voice.
+Averted as of Season 4, where Claire Corlett is doing her own singing as Sweetie Belle.